 Today, Intel® CPUs let you build the AI you want, where you want it, on the x86 architecture you know.
 From high performance Intel® Xeon® Scalable processors in the data center and cloud to power-efficient Intel® Core™ processors at the edge, Intel delivers a CPU to match any need.

-Intel® Iris® Xe graphics feature Intel® Deep Learning Boost-powered AI for better content creation and photo and video editing as well as low-power architecture for longer battery life so you can design and multi-task.
+Intel® Iris® Xe graphics feature Intel® Deep Learning Boost-powered AI for better content creation, such as photo and video editing, as well as low-power architecture for longer battery life.

 Intel Discrete GPUs

-Intel® Iris® Xe MAX Graphics is the first discrete graphics processing unit for thin and light laptops based on Intel Xe architecture.
-Optimized to pair with 11th Generation Intel® Core™ processors, you get even more performance and new capabilities for enhanced content creation and gaming.
+Intel® Iris® Xe MAX Dedicated Graphics is a discrete GPU with graphics card options for laptops and desktops.
+Based on Xe architecture, you get even more performance and new capabilities such as Intel® Arc™ Control for enhanced content creation and gaming.